enterpriseqa/auth_session_store/README.md

-# Playwright Login Automation Client
+# Auth Session Storage Client

 This script provides a command-line interface to automate website login processes and validate active sessions.
 It leverages a backend module (`app.state_store_playwright`) that presumably uses Playwright to interact with web pages, store browser state (cookies, local storage), and reuse this state for subsequent session validations.